-Thus, C_4 plants are better photosynthesizers as compared to C_3 plants, as there is no photorespiration in these plants.
-Moreover, C_4 plants can fix CO_2 , even if concentration of CO_2 in atmosphere is very low.
+Thus C_4 plants are better photosynthesizers and there is no photorespiration in these plants.

 12.9 CAM-Crassulacean Acid Metabolism:

 It is one more alternative pathway of carbon fixation found in desert plants.
 It was first reported in the family Crassulaceae, so called as CAM (Crassulacean Acid Metabolism).